enonic/app-simple-idprovider/README.md

 ## Usage

 ### Step 1: Install the application
-In the admin tool "Applications" of your Enonic XP installation, click on "Install".
+1. In the admin tool "Applications" of your Enonic XP installation, click on "Install".
-Select the tab "Enonic Market", find "Simple ID Provider", and click the link "Install".
+2. Select the tab "Enonic Market", find "Simple ID Provider", and click the link "Install".

 ### Step 2: Create and configure the user store
-In the admin tool "Users", click on "New".
+1. In the admin tool "Users", click on "New".
-Fill in the fields and for the field "ID Provider", select the application "Simple ID Provider".
+2. Fill in the fields and, for the field "ID Provider", select the application "Simple ID Provider".
-Configure the ID Provider:
+3. Configure the ID Provider:
     * Title: Title used by the login/logout page
     * Theme: Display theme of the login/logout page
-* (Optional) Forgot password: If set, the login/logout page will propose a password reset mechanism
+    * (Optional) Forgot password: If set, the login page will propose a password reset mechanism
         * Email author: The author of the password reset mail
         * Site name: Name used in the password reset mail
- * (Optional) ReCaptcha: Add a reCaptcha field for forgot password form
+        * (Optional) ReCaptcha: Add a reCaptcha field for forgot password form [Get reCaptcha](https://www.google.com/recaptcha/admin)
             * Site key: Your reCaptcha site key.
-[Get reCaptcha](https://www.google.com/recaptcha/admin)
             * Secret key: Your reCaptcha secret key.

-[Get reCaptcha](https://www.google.com/recaptcha/admin)
+### Step 3: Create and configure the user store
+1. Edit the configuration file "com.enonic.xp.web.vhost.cfg", and set the new user store to your virtual host.
+(See [Virtual Host Configuration](http://xp.readthedocs.io/en/stable/operations/configuration.html#configuration-vhost) for more information).

+    ```ini
+    enabled=true

+    mapping.mysite.host = localhost
+    mapping.mysite.source = /mysite
+    mapping.mysite.target = /portal/master/mysite
+    mapping.mysite.userStore = myuserstore
+    ```

 ## Releases and Compatibility